cullylarson/base-wordpress-project/readme.md

 ## Misc

-The project includes an ESLint for for Javascript.
+The project includes an ESLint file for Javascript.
 You don't need to use it.
 If you remove it, remove the eslint-loader from the webpack file.

 The `npm run watch` script will run a PHP "linter" as well.
 This will show you static-analysis errors in your code.
 It's kinda useful.